arhaanb/shiksha/readme.txt

 anyone from learning.
 So my main motive was to use minimal libraries and make it a simple and clear website for everyone to access.

+SVGs were used as far as possible to reduce file sizes and improve load times.
+Every asset used on the website is optimized.

-I did add cool parallax effect tho ;)
+I did add cool parallax effects tho ;)

 Also note: Illustrations, Icons, and other svg assets have been deisgned and customized by me.